jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 ####### Parameter Text Notation

 There are several ways to notate parameters in text code.
-First of all, the definition of the procedure in text code might contain a parameter list:
+First of all, the definition of the command in text code might contain a parameter list:

 ```
-Procedure Do Something ( Parameter 1 : Type A, Parameter 2 : Type B, Interface A )
+Command Do Something ( Parameter 1 : Type A, Parameter 2 : Type B, Interface A )
 ```

 Several notations for parameter assignments.